mia-platform/documentation/docs/getting-started/guidelines/guidelines-for-logs.md

 ## Log Parsers

-Every micro-service from the Marketplace comes with an [annotation](/development_suite/api-console/api-design/services.md#annotations-configuration) called `mia-platform.eu/log-type`: this annotation allows log collection and processing from your Kubernetes cluster to the ELK Stack.
+Every microservice from the Marketplace comes with an [annotation](/development_suite/api-console/api-design/services.md#annotations-configuration) called `mia-platform.eu/log-type`: this annotation allows log collection and processing from your Kubernetes cluster to the ELK Stack.

 Mia-Platform Console provides a series of log parsers that can be used as annotations and at runtime provides information to the loggin stack to parse and process fields of your service logs.